ChildsplayOSU/bogl-docs/technical/developing.md

 stack build
 ```

 Once BoGL has been successfully built, you can choose to work with either the command line (`stack ghci Bogl-Lang:exe:bogl`) or the server (`stack ghci Bogl-Lang:exe:boglserver`).
-The only difference between the two is the forward facing interface, with the first providing a standalone command line that works on a given file and the server having only a REST interface.
+The difference between the two is the forward facing interface, with the first (bogl) providing a standalone command line that works on a given file and the second (boglserver) having only a REST interface.
+If you want to run BoGL expressions in the command line you want to use the first option, `stack ghci Bogl-Lang:exe:bogl`.
+For details on this, please read the section [For the Command Line](#for-the-command-line) below.

-You can run `stack ghci` and enter `1` or `2` to select between either the command line or server variants.
-It's worth noting that any language features can be observed using either variant, so it's up to your development preference.
+You can also run `stack ghci` by itself and you'll be prompted to enter `1` or `2` to select between either the command line or server variants.
+It's worth noting that most language features can be observed using either variant, so it's up to your development preference.

 ## Installing the BoGL Website